 The Commission will make the decision as to whether a candidate will be able to provide a reasonable length of service.

-Shortlisting: Mid-February 2019.
-Notification to candidates: end of February 2019
+Shortlisting: early February 2020.
+Notification to candidates: end of February 2020

 The first stage is a paper sift.
-A sift panel, consisting of the JAC panel chair, one High Court judge (both of whom are JAC Commissioners), one Court of Appeal judge and a JAC lay member, will consider the information provided in your application together with the 2 independent assessments.
-The sift will take place between 4 and 15 February 2019.
-Individual feedback will be provided after shortlisting to candidates who are not invited to a selection day.
+A sift panel, consisting of a JAC panel chair, one High Court judge (both of whom are JAC Commissioners), one Court of Appeal judge and a JAC lay member, will consider the information provided in your application together with the 2 independent assessments.
+The sift will take place between 4 and 14 February 2020.
+Individual feedback will be provided on request after shortlisting to candidates who are not invited to a selection day.

 If you are shortlisted, you will be invited to a selection day.
 This involves an interview, and situational questioning to assess skills and abilities that may not be tested by an interview alone.

 Ahead of the selection day, you may be provided with preparation material.
-On the day itself, you will be given one or more scenarios based on real-life, challenging, job-related situations.
-You will have further time to prepare your response before you meet the panel.
+On the day itself, you will be given three scenarios based on real-life, challenging, job-related situations.
+You will have time to prepare your response before you meet the panel.

 The interview will consist of the panel seeking evidence from you against the skills and abilities for the post.
+All divisional preferences, including the TCC post, will be tested at interview.
 The overall assessment made by the panel is provided to the Commissioners when they make their selection decisions.

-The selection days will be between 29 March and 8 May 2019 (see full breakdown below).
+The selection days will fall between 24 March to 7 April and 21 to 30 April 2020.
 You must be available to attend on one of these dates and should state your availability in the covering letter to your application.
-Please note that not all of the dates outlined below may be required depending on the number of candidates invited to selection day; you should therefore ensure that you are able to attend dates that fall in both April and May.

 All candidates must provide the contact details of 2 assessors in their covering letter of application.